 Hello!
 I'm Kirsty Logan, an award-winning, widely-published writer of short fiction and journalism.
-My debut, The Rental Heart and Other Fairytales, is out in March 2014.
+My debut, The Rental Heart and Other Fairytales, is out on 15 March.

 I'm 29 and live in Glasgow, where I mostly hang out with my girlfriend Annie and our dog Rosie, read ghost stories, drink coffee, make things for my flat, listen to riot grrrl, & wish I was closer to the sea.

 “Batman is a game where we go into the spare room and lock the door and strip to our knickers.
 One girl lies on the bed and the other girl balances on the windowsill with a blanket around her shoulder like a cape and whispers Batman.”

 “When I was 16, I had a website.
 It was dreadful, obviously.
 I was into kinderwhore and riot grrrl and fairytales and confessional, but I did it all in this awful cack-handed teenage way, so it was just bad poetry, lists of my favourite song lyrics, and photos of me reading books in my underwear or pouting in torn slip dresses and a tiara (see photographic evidence).”

 “We wrote poems for each other and made them into artwork with smudged pastels and Barbie plasters and the blades from our Lady Bics.
 We imagined we were part of the great heritage of lesbian artists.
 We were terribly misunderstood.”